 SHAH ALAM: The government has decided that RMAF will operate at least twelve Leonardo AW149 utility helicopters under a leasing programme mooted by the Prime Minister’s Department and the National Security Council, Armed Forces chief General TS Mohammad Ab Rahman said today.

 He said the leasing programme would go ahead of the procurement of the twelve units of combat search and rescue helicopters announced in the 2024 budget presentation.
-It is unclear whether the AW149 selected for the leasing programme is the militarised or civilian version – the AW189.
-Bomba operate currently operates a single AW189 following the crash of another example, last year.
+It must be noted that the AW149 is already a mil spec helicopter but being a lease aircraft it is unlikely that the aircraft could be armed or fitted with mil stuff apart from the ones already installed.
+Bomba currently operates a single AW189 helicopter – the civilian version of the aircraft – following the crash of another example, last year.
 The government also procured four AW189 helicopters for the MMEA last year.

-“The government has ordered the RMAF to follow a leasing programme for helicopters for ministries or government agencies co-ordinated by the Public-Private Sector Unit of the the Prime Minister’s Department (JKAS) and National Security Council,” he told reporters after the Armed Forces Day demonstration held at Port Dickson, Negri Sembilan.
+“The government has ordered the RMAF to follow a leasing programme for helicopters for ministries and government agencies co-ordinated by the Public-Private Sector Unit of the Prime Minister’s Department (JKAS) and National Security Council,” he told reporters after the Armed Forces Day demonstration held at Port Dickson, Negri Sembilan.

 He said JKAS has decided that the Leonardo AW149 helicopter was the solution for the leasing programme.
 The helicopter he added was capable of conducting search and rescue and utility operations.